Series / The Story Of Tracy Beaker

 - Race Lift: Elaine, who was illustrated white, is played by a British Indian actress.

-- Reasonable Authority Figure: Jenny, Shelley and Sid.
-Even Duke sometimes.
+- Reasonable Authority Figure: Jenny, Shelley, Sid, Mike and Duke.

 - Remember the New Guy: Whenever a new season starts this can pop up.
 This was so bad with the season 3 introduction when there were about five new children seen that did not appear in the last season.